 The F1 score of this model was 0.90 and the accuracy of this model was 0.92.
 These scores are really high and suggest the model is performing as intended.
 Although this may just be a facade, the F1 score for "high" is 0.96, but for "medium" and "low" the F1 score is a measly 0.01 for both.
 This is likely due to the fact that a majority of the average ratings falls above 4.

 For my final model I engineered new features that could help.
-These features were avg_step_desc_length
+These features were

 calories

 The number of calories in the recipe.
-I used RobustScaler
+I used RobustScaler to transform

-column.
-Thus, the values were scaled while also handling outliers.
+the values were scaled while also handling outliers.

 is_dietary